eparey/pesci/wiki/Input-Files.md

     Procro_g1335, Procro_g1336    Cragig_g5587
     ```

+> [!IMPORTANT]
-Mix of these formats would be accepted (for instance species column swap and/or more species present in an orthofinder / biomart -like files.
-Main rules are: exactly two columns, gene ids are the same as in the single cell count matrices and unique to each species (even if it contains more species).
+> Any combination of these formats will be accepted (for instance, in-file species columns swap and/or additional species present in an OrthoFinder-like file).
+The only requirements are: the file must have exactly two columns, gene ids must be the same in the orthology file and in the single cell count matrices and gene ids must be unique to each species (and unique with respect to genes of other species potentially also present in the file).

 ### Single-cell expression data